 Agencies must deposit funds at their designated financial institution.
 Agencies must hand-deliver the deposits to their designated financial institution, or hire a courier or armored car service to make scheduled deliveries.
-Except as provided in section 2050.10, deposits must not be mailed to a financial institution.
+Except as provided in Section 2050.10, deposits must not be mailed to a financial institution, nor will ACH or Fedwire deposit activity be accepted.
 Agencies cannot make deposits at a Federal Reserve Bank.

 Agencies must request permission to establish or change their financial institution from the St. Louis Federal Reserve Bank (FRB St. Louis).
 See the Contacts section for more information.